 Development of a Localization Solution

-If you want to bring the capabilities of the Dynamics 365 Business Central Core to your local market, then there are several reasons why you would want to choose Dynamics 365 Business Central:
+If you want to bring the capabilities of the Dynamics 365 Business Central to your local market, then there are several reasons why you would want to choose Dynamics 365 Business Central:

 - Easy to translate and strong base capabilities ready for localization.